Cure Mouth Sores Using Home Remedies

 2. Baking Soda

-This is an alkaline base which neutralizes the acidity in your mouth, which is what’s responsible for these annoying ulcers.
-In fact, the sores disappear pretty quickly after an application of this.
+This is an alkaline base that neutralizes the acidity in your mouth, which is what’s responsible for these annoying ulcers.
+In fact, the sores disappear pretty quickly after one application.
 In also acts as a general mouth cleanser by killing any bacteria that may be present in it.
+Make sure you don’t use it too often, though, because it’s a mild abrasive and can damage your enamel.

 - ½ c. of water